RedHatTurtle/frei/README.md

 ### Avoid unnecessary blocks {}
 When issuing a single command after a loop or conditional expression use `do` instead of single line blocks.
-Also, when opening a block don't waste a whole line just for the '{', empty lines are meant to imply separation.

 ### Use descriptive naming